 That is exactly what happens on this program.

-And no PR, no fakery here, nothing.
+No PR, no fakery here, nothing.

 We're still waiting for Prime Minister Netanyahu.

-He is uh scheduled.
+He is scheduled.

-We have rescheduled him for the top of the next hour, a little over half hour from now.
+We have rescheduled him for the top of the next hour, a little over a half hour from now.

-But nevertheless, um that's scheduled.
+But nevertheless, that's scheduled.

-And it uh starts out here by saying news audiences vary widely in age, education, and how much they know about what's going on in the nation and the world.
+And it starts out here by saying news audiences vary widely in age, education, and how much they know about what's going on in the nation and the world.

 Close behind are the regular audiences for NPR and the Daily Show.

-At any rate, education age and knowledge.
+At any rate, education, age, and knowledge.

 College grads, this program number two at 37%.

-This program number two in all of American media in education and knowledge.
+This program, number two in all of American media in education and knowledge.

-Uh yeah, the lib well now the libs may be dragging down the weekly standard a bit.
+Yeah, well, the libs may be dragging down the weekly standard a bit.

-Coco's gonna post this at uh at Rushlimbaugh.com.
+Coco's going to post this at rushlimbaugh.com.

 Other items in the news.